At Torrens University we offer our students a dedicated Success Coach.

 What other jobs have you had/have that help you be a great Success Coach?

 I’m still a photographer: mostly portrait and lifestyle shoots for national magazines.
-I still get a tremendous buzz from shooting and the amazing people I get to photograph: I’ve photographed people as inspiring as Richard Branson and Geoffrey Rush, but equally inspiring, ordinary people who have had extraordinary things happen in their life.
+I still get a tremendous buzz from shooting and the amazing people I get to photograph: I’ve photographed people as inspiring as Richard Branson, but equally inspiring, ordinary people who have had extraordinary things happen in their life.
 It’s a great background for Success Coaching!

 What does success mean to you?